Amazon Marketplace

 FBM (Fulfillment by Merchant) means you as a seller handle storage, shipping, and customer service yourself.
 You maintain maximum control over processes and costs but must also organize logistics yourself.
 FBM options are not automatically Prime-eligible and can have lower conversion rates.

-Open term pageFC
+Open glossary pageFC

 Fulfillment Center